Stainless steel deep groove ball bearings

 These bearings have a lower load carrying capacity than same-sized bearings made of high chromium steel.

 Selection guidelines for different capping devices under various operating conditions are listed in table 1.
 However, these guidelines cannot substitute for testing a shield or seal in its application.
-For additional information, refer to Sealing solutions.
+For additional information, refer to Integral sealing.

 The seals, which are fitted in a recess on the outer ring, make good, positive contact with the recess, without deforming the outer ring.
 The capping devices are available as: